• Home

 SeeD, 2009, art director for the Pangya golf game series

-Mario Segale, 2018, landlord for Nintendo's old warehouse, after whom Mario was named
+Mario Segale, 2018, landlord at original Nintendo warehouse, after whom Mario was named

-Doris Self, 2006, coin-op game score record holder and pioneering female gamer
+Doris Self, 2006, coin-op game score record-holder (no emulation) and pioneering female gamer

 Mike Sellers, 2022, lead designer on Meridian 59, The Sims 2, Ultima Online 7; teacher and author

-Peter Shelus, 2015, programmer on Wing Commander, Deus X, Thief and Epic Mickey
+Peter Shelus, 2015, programmer on Wing Commander, Deus X, Thief, Epic Mickey & Star Wars

 Mike Sherlock, 2018, Square Enix COO for Europe and America